Orthogonal-Research-Lab/GSoC-Braitenberg-Vehicles/Connectome Datasets/README.md

 Data:
 Rosjat, N., Daun, S., Buschges, A., Mantziaris, C., and Toth, T.I.
 (2019).
 [Data from: Unravelling intra- and intersegmental neuronal connectivity between central pattern generating networks in a multi-legged locomotor system](https://doi.org/10.6084/m9.figshare.7831772.v1). _Figshare_, doi:10.6084/m9.figshare.7831772.

+#### Mushroom Body connectome in _Drosophila_
+Eichler, K. et.al (2017).
+[The complete connectome of a learning and memory centre in an insect brain](https://www.nature.com/articles/nature23455). _Nature_, 548, 175–182.

+Takemura, S. (2017).
+[A connectome of a learning and memory center in the adult Drosophila brain](https://elifesciences.org/articles/26975). _eLife_, 6, e26975. doi:10.7554/eLife.26975.